frameworklori/lori-framework-site/docs/modules/LORI-Jury-Critique.md

-ORI-Jury-Critique.md – Structural Critique of the U.S. Jury System
+# 🧨 LORI-Jury-Critique.md – Structural Critique of the U.S. Jury System

 **Part of the LORI Framework – Judicial Ethics & Decision Integrity Module**
-> A structural deconstruction of the U.S. 12-person jury system, its decision-making fragility, and LORI’s multi-agent alternative for justice integrity.
+> A structural deconstruction of the 12-person jury model, its decision-making fragility, and LORI’s multi-agent alternative for justice integrity.

+---

+## 💭 Reflective Passage

+In democratic systems, everyone speaks of “equality.”
+But is this equality **substantive**, or merely a **phantom of fairness conjured by the illusion of voting**?
+Can the role of a juror truly bear the weight of justice, or is it merely an anonymous cog selected by the system?

+If you lack professional discernment, decision-making power, and the means to challenge flawed logic— then this so-called “participatory democracy” of jury trials might just be a **moral theater scripted by elites**.

+Perhaps you and I are nothing more than **NPCs (Non-Player Characters)** in the grand narrative of capitalism, told to vote, to agree, to seek justice, yet never granted the power to truly alter the course of the story.

 ---